-Social Recreation Activities, Camp Services, Educational Services, and Nonmedical Therapies
+Social Recreation Activities, Camp Services, Nonmedical Therapies, and Educational Services

-Social Recreation Activities
+Social / Recreation Activities and associated travel expenses

-The San Diego Regional Center (SDRC) recognizes that all persons, regardless of their disability, need appropriate social and recreational opportunities during their lifetime.
-For most clients, an individual's social/recreational needs should be achieved through the natural environment within his/her family's activities or residential service program.
-In addition, clients are often involved with social/recreational activities as part of his/her educational or day program services.
-In general, adult clients, parents of children living at home, or the primary care provider of children and adults in residential placement settings, have the responsibility for pursuing, funding, and/or providing ongoing opportunities for social and recreational activities.
+The San Diego Regional Center (SDRC) recognizes that all persons, regardless of their disability, enjoy and benefit from participating in social and recreational opportunities throughout their lifetime.
+For many clients, an individual's social/recreational needs and interests can be achieved through the natural environment within their family's activities or residential service program.
+In addition, clients are often involved with social/recreational activities as part of their educational or day program services.
+In general, adult clients, parents of children living at home, or the primary care provider of children and adults in residential placement settings, have the responsibility, for pursuing, and/or providing ongoing opportunities for social and recreational activities.
+Regional Center is available to assist with identifying activities and providers available in the local community.

-Social/recreational services are designated to enhance social interaction opportunities and skills, which enable the client to become involved in group and individual activities at home and within the community.
+Social/recreational services are designed to enhance social interaction opportunities and skills, which enable the client to become involved in group and individual activities at home and within the community.
 Such services encourage clients to initiate communication with others, teach appropriate social skills, develop friendships, and enhance natural supports.
-Social/recreational services are considered time-limited, with periodic reassessment, and are intended for clients to acquire the social and behavioral skill(s) identified in the Individual Program Plan (IPP) or Individual Family Service Plan (IFSP) to enable clients to become involved in additional integrated social/recreational opportunities.
-Resources which provide outlets and services for social/recreational opportunities include family, friends, schools, residential settings, day services, independent living and supported living programs, municipal parks and recreational programs, and other generic community activities and services.
+Social/recreational services are considered time-limited, with periodic reassessment, and are intended for clients to acquire the social, behavioral, and/or recreational skill(s) identified in the Individual Program Plan (IPP) or Individual Family Service Plan (IFSP).
+The review and determination of the need for social recreation, camping, and nonmedical therapies must be rooted in the Individual Program Plan (IPP) process.
+The provision of services to clients and their families should be effective in meeting the goals stated in the IPP, reflect the preferences and choices of the client, and reflect the cost-effective use of public resources.
+Resources which provide outlets and services for social/recreational opportunities can include, but are not limited to, family, friends, schools, residential settings, day services, independent living and supported living programs, municipal parks and recreational programs, and other generic community activities and services.